digital-fireworks/CollectionAndTableViewCompatible/README.md

 ## How to use

-### UITableView
+The project is designed for use in a storyboard based application using prototype cells.
+For now, if you are using nibs or you are creating UI entirely in code you will have to manually register nibs or classes to you table/collection view.

-For table views you need to do the following:
+The idea here, is to let your model object conform to either `TableViewCompatible` or `CollectionViewCompatible` or both and then provide cell implementations that conforms to the `Configurable` protocol for a table/collection view:

-- Make your model object conform to the `TableViewCompatible` protocol.
+- Make your model object conform to the `TableViewCompatible` and/or `CollectionViewCompatible` protocol.
-- Create a `UITableViewCell` subclass and let it conform to the `Configurable` protocol.
+- Create a `UITableViewCell` and/or `UIColllectionViewCell` subclass and let them conform to the `Configurable` protocol.
 The `model` property type should be the type of your model object.
-- Create a subclass of `TableViewDataSource` and initialize it by calling `init(tableView: UITableView)`.
+- Create a subclass of `TableViewDataSource` and/or `CollectionViewDataSource` and initialize it by calling `init(tableView: UITableView)` and/or `init(collectionView: UICollectionView)`.
-- Initialize the `sections` property of you data source instance by providing `TableViewSection` instancies containing your model objects.
+- Initialize the `sections` property of you data source instance by providing `TableViewSection`/`CollectionViewSection` instances containing your model objects.
-- Call `reloadData()` on you table view.
+- Call `reloadData()` on you table/collection view.

-You are now free to add, remove and reorder sections and cells simply by modifying the `sections` property of your `TableViewDataSource` and calling `reloadData()` on you table view.
+You are now free to add, remove and reorder sections and cells simply by modifying the `sections` property of your data source and calling `reloadData()` on the table/collection view.

-To make your cells movable of editiable, simply provide a value for the `movable` and `editable` properties of your `TableViewCompatible` model object.
+To make your cells movable of editiable, simply provide a value for the `movable` and `editable` properties of your `TableViewCompatible`/`CollectionViewCompatible` model object.

-Below is an example of how the `TableViewCompatible` and `Configurable` interacts when implemented:
+Below is an example of how the `TableViewCompatible`/`CollectionViewCompatible` and `Configurable` interacts when implemented:

 ```swift
 class MyTableCell: UITableViewCell, Configurable {